 - Smartbnb (or a PMS of your choice that allows for sending automated messages).
-I prefer Smartbnb.
+You can read my Smartbnb review here..

-If a guest does not want to Instant Book or send a booking request (if IB is not activated), they can send an inquiry instead.
+If a guest does not want to Instant Book (IB) or send a booking request (if IB is not activated), they can send an inquiry instead.
 An inquiry is just a message to the host without an intention to book.

 In this case, I acknowledge receipt immediately and inform them I will address any questions shortly.
 This comes in handy if I am asleep.
 I let the guest know this is an automated message.
 It is a personal preference that has worked for me and I have received no negative feedback related to the decision.

 The reason comes down to whether or not a guest asks a question within the inquiry.
 If they do, then a canned message ignoring the question seems extremely impersonal.
 About 40% of reservations are from first time guests who have been told Airbnb is more personal than a hotel from the actual accommodation to the communication with the host.
 I want to foster this idea.

 Request To Book